 ATCO believes Australia’s gas distribution network will play a key role in the future energy mix, bringing natural gas and new ‘clean’ gas, including hydrogen, to customers playing a central role in reducing energy costs and carbon emissions and an ideal complement to intermittent renewable energy like wind and solar.

-To further explore this concept ATCO is developing an industry leading Clean Energy Innovation Hub (CEIH) based at the company’s Jandakot Operations facility in Western Australia.
+To further explore this concept, ATCO developed an industry leading ATCO Hydrogen Microgrid, known as Clean Energy Innovation Hub (CEIH), based at the company’s Jandakot Operations facility in Western Australia.

-The Clean Energy Innovation Hub is expected to be fully operational in 2019.
+The Clean Energy Innovation Hub is now fully operational.

 How the project works